SkyKings-Network/GuildBridgeBot/README.md

 ### Initial Setup

-Follow these instructions to set up the bot on a Linux/Ubuntu machine:
+Follow these instructions to copy the repository to a new server.

 1. **Install Node.js:**
     ```bash